SN 1987A: Progenitor

-After the supernova faded, that identification was definitively confirmed by Sk −69 202 having disappeared.
-This was an unexpected identification, because models of high mass stellar evolution at the time did not predict that blue supergiants are susceptible to a supernova event.
+After the supernova faded, that identification was definitively confirmed, as Sk −69 202 had disappeared.
+The possibility of a blue supergiant producing a supernova was considered surprising, and the confirmation led to further research which identified an earlier supernova with a blue supergiant progenitor.

-Some models of the progenitor attributed the color to its chemical composition rather than its evolutionary state, particularly the low levels of heavy elements, among other factors.
+Some models of SN 1987A's progenitor attributed the blue color largely to its chemical composition rather than its evolutionary stage, particularly the low levels of heavy elements.
 There was some speculation that the star might have merged with a companion star before the supernova.
 However, it is now widely understood that blue supergiants are natural progenitors of some supernovae, although there is still speculation that the evolution of such stars could require mass loss involving a binary companion.